nucypher/nucypher/docs/source/staking/running_a_worker.rst

 Overview
 ----------

-Worker's role in the network
+Workers' role in the network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Worker is the bonded delegate of a Staker and an active network node.
 Each staking account or "Staker" is bonded to exactly one Worker.
 Workers must remain online to provide uninterrupted re-encryption services to network users on-demand and perform periodic automated transactions to signal continued commitment to availability.

-Workers nodes have three core components
+Worker nodes have three core components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Ethereum software wallet (keystore)